Mintbase/templates/ai-chat/README.md

 ## Project Walkthrough

+*NOTE: As a standard on Mintbase as we use the latest versions of Next.js we recommend using pnpm, but the package manager is up to your personal choice.*

 To get started with the project, you need to install the dependencies first.
 Run the following command in your terminal:

 ```